TonyDC/cutepiesmtp/README.md

 Cute Pie SMTP Daemon is capable of extracting and saving email attachments, as well as opening messages in the system default email client.

 To use Cute Pie SMTP Daemon configure your email sending application to use any of `localhost`, `127.0.0.1` or `0.0.0.0`  as the SMTP server.
+If the clients are on different computers then you will need to set either `0.0.0.0` or the actual IP address.

 The default SMTP port `25` requires running the server with root priveleges.
 To run under regular user configure your email clients to use a port higher than `1024` and then set this port in Cute Pie SMTP Deamon via the menu option *Config* > *SMTP port*.